oakes/java-assignments/curriculum/week7.md

   * Add `nextPage` to the model and add the "Next" link to `home.html`
   * Add `page` to the model and add the `page` param to the filter links
   * Add `category` to the model and add the `category` param to the "Next" link
+* Null
+  * The "Billion Dollar Mistake"
+  * Prevent null in the application: `Optional` types
+  * Prevent null in the database: Non-nullable columns
 * Testing
 * Debugging
 * Git